DETAILED ACTION

 With respect to present claims 23-29, this compound satisfies the limitations of Formula (A-II) wherein b is 1, R200 is C19 alkenyl, and s is 1.
 However, this compound has R100 as C2 alkyl, which does not meet the limitations of variable group R100.

 Colletti ‘126 additionally teaches in general Formula A (p.
 2, line 23) that variable group R6, which corresponds to the ethyl group above, may be optionally substituted with one to three substituents selected from R′, including substituents of R″, which includes C1-C6 alkyl groups.
-This is interpreted as an express teaching that the C1-2 alkyl group of R6 may be substituted with additional alkyl groups, and thus this group would overlap with the size of the alkyl groups of R100 recited in claim 23.
+This is interpreted as a teaching that the C1-2 alkyl group of R6 may be substituted with 1-3 additional alkyl groups.
+Consideration of two or three C4-6 alkyl groups, for example, would produce a compound that satisfies the R100 group recited in claim 23.

 Colletti ‘126 further teaches in general Formula A (p.
 2, line 23) that group R5, which corresponds to the C6 alkyl group linking the tertiary carbon to the ester group, may be C4-C8 alkyl (p.
 3, lines 7-8).
 Furthermore, Colletti ‘126 teaches that variable groups R3 and R4, which make up the C19 alkenyl group, may be C4-C20 alkyl or alkenyl and C1-C16 alkyl or alkenyl (p.
 3, lines 3-6).